 Her dress was a statement and a testament to her nature of wearing exactly what made her happy without even a slither of a thought of what others may think.
-A thought process which I think can lessen as we grow and we throw ourselves into attire a little more suited to societies expectations of us.
+A thought process that I think can lessen as we grow and we throw ourselves into attire a little more suited to society’s expectations of us.

 I don’t think she expected me to dress up too, but I wanted to throw myself into that beautiful place of ‘no cares in the world’ with her… So I did.

 We already had an abundance of pretty dresses hung on the walls which we’d found in secondhand and charity shops; attire which we could wear to festivals and school proms, elaborate dresses which were hung waiting for a special occasion to be fetched off the wall.
-I asked her if she’d like myself and her teenage sister to wear a dress too and the rising smile on her face was answer enough.
-To both mine and Boo’s delight her 14 year old sister was willing to take part too.
+I asked her if she’d like me and her teenage sister to wear a dress too and the rising smile on her face was answer enough.
+To both mine and Boo’s delight, her 14-year-old sister was willing to take part too.

 I won’t lie, the dress of choice was one that was worn for her sister’s school prom so was a far cry from being tailored for me, but it did have a ribbon corseted back which allowed me to squeeze in.
 And as I did so, Boo did not contain her pleasure.
 ‘You look beautiful Mumma,’ she reassured me and as much as I may have felt like a fool stepping outside her words were the only ones that mattered.